Riley-King/ENGG1500-Robot/README.md

 # ENGG1500-Robot
-A Gihub repo that we can sync our projects code to
+A Github repo that we can sync our projects code to